-- Conduct a risk assessment: Identify potential risks and prioritise them based on their significance and potential impact.
+- Conduct a risk assessment: Identify potential risks and prioritize them based on their significance and potential impact.
 This process provides insight into the areas of focus for your audit.

 - Collect information: Gather relevant data and documentation about the processes or areas under audit.
 This might include policies, procedures, financial records, performance reports, or other supporting documentation.

-- Perform fieldwork: Auditors conduct on-sight visits or interviews with relevant people to gain insight into the business’s processes.
+- Perform fieldwork: Auditors conduct on-site visits or interviews with relevant people to gain insight into the business’s processes.

 Ensuring best practice

-In analysing processes and making recommendations, internal auditors must always make suggestions with best practices in mind.
+In analyzing processes and making recommendations, internal auditors must always make suggestions with best practices in mind.
 Internal auditors leverage their expertise and industry knowledge to evaluate a company’s process against industry benchmarks.
-Through meticulous analysis, internal auditors help companies streamline their operations, optimise their resources, and consistently uphold standards of excellence.
-This approach allows auditors to auditors to identify areas of improvement and propose practical solutions that align with the given ISO standard’s best practices.
+Through meticulous analysis, internal auditors help companies streamline their operations, optimize their resources, and consistently uphold standards of excellence.
+This approach allows auditors to identify areas of improvement and propose practical solutions that align with the given ISO standard’s best practices.

 Looking to further your internal auditing skills?
-IMSM provides specialised internal auditor training designed to sharpen expertise and help you maintain and build your achievements in the industry.
+IMSM provides specialized internal auditor training designed to sharpen expertise and help you maintain and build your achievements in the industry.